tgeek77/Usenet_Scripts/README.md

     List of newsgroups in the Big-8 hierarchies by the number of articles
 -   [top50\_mostarticles.txt](https://theuse.net/reports/top50_mostarticles.txt):
-    Top 50 newsgroups by number of articles
+    Top 50 newsgroups by number of articles in any hierarchy
 -   [sizereport.txt](https://theuse.net/reports/sizereport.txt): The
     current total number of articles on my server broken down by largest hirearchies in csv format